A Simple and Approximately Optimal Mechanism for an Additive Buyer: Computational Considerations

 Our main result, Theorem \ref{thm:main}, shows that $6 \cdot \max\{\SRev(D), \BRev(D)\} \geq \Rev(D)$ for a single buyer.
 This suggests a simple mechanism that obtains a constant approximation to the optimal revenue: estimate $\SRev(D)$ and $\BRev(D)$, then run whichever of the two mechanisms obtains higher revenue estimate.
 In this section we argue that a slight modification of this approach can be implemented in polynomial time, given appropriate access to the distribution $D$.

 We will assume that we are given a sample access to the distributions $\{D_i\}_i$.
-Unfortunately, this kind of access cannot be sufficient to achieve any approximation, as a distribution might only return an exponentially large non-zero value with exponentially small probability.
-We thus make the additional weak assumption that for each $D_i$ we also have access to a price $p$ maximizing $p(1-D_i(p))$.\footnote{For example, finding such a price is easy when each $D_i$ is a discrete distribution given as a sequence of (value, probability) pairs.} Calculating $\SRev(D)$ and implementing the mechanism that sells items separately is then trivial: one can directly optimize the revenue for each item, which yields $\SRev(D)$ and the appropriate set of item prices.
+When each $D_i$ is regular,\footnote{A one-dimensional distribution is regular if $x - \frac{1-F(x)}{f(x)}$ is monotone non-decreasing.} one sample in fact suffices to find a price $p$ that guarantees revenue $\Rev(D_i)/2$~\cite{DhangwatnotaiRY15}, and $\poly(1/\varepsilon)$ suffice to find a price that guarantees $(1-\varepsilon)\cdot \Rev(D_i)$~\cite{ColeR14}.
+Unfortunately, sample access alone can be insufficient even when there is just $n=1$ item for arbitrary distributions (consider for instance a distribution that is $x$ with probability $1/2^{2^n}$ and $0$ otherwise, for some unknown $x$ --- there is no hope of learning a good price from few samples).
+In such cases we thus make the additional weak assumption that for each $D_i$ we also have access to a price $p_i$ guaranteeing revenue at least $\alpha\cdot \Rev(D_i)$, and the probability $q_i$ that $v_i \geq p_i$.
+Calculating $\SRev(D)$ (up to a factor of $\alpha$) and implementing a mechanism that sells items separately (and guarantees a $\alpha$-approximation to $\SRev(D)$) is then trivial: simply set the price $p_i$ for item $i$.

 Given that we can compute and implement $\SRev(D)$, what we would like is to also estimate $\BRev(D)$ and compute an approximately optimal price for the grand bundle.
 One approach would be to take samples from the distribution $D$, then optimize revenue for the observed empirical distribution.
 However, this strategy again suffers from the sample-complexity issues described above: the number of samples required to estimate $\BRev(D)$ might, in principle, be quite large (again, certain items may have exponentially large value with exponentially small probability).
-To overcome this difficulty, we will not actually attempt to estimate $\BRev(D)$; instead, we will argue that it suffices to estimate the expected revenue from selling the grand bundle at a \emph{particular} price that we can compute explicitly.
-We will show that this revenue can be estimated sufficiently well with a small number of samples.

-To see why such an approach is plausible, note that Proposition \ref{prop:maxTail} and the proof of Proposition \ref{prop:maxCore} together show that it isn't necessary to always estimate $\BRev(D)$ accurately.
-All that is required for our approximation is that when the sum of values is concentrated around its expectation, and that expectation is large relative to $\SRev(D)$ (case 2 in Proposition \ref{prop:maxCore}), then we must find a price for the grand bundle that extracts at least $1/4$ of that expectation as revenue.
-We will show that this can be achieved with a small number of samples.

-More formally, consider the distribution $D_\emptyset^C$ as used in Proposition \ref{prop:maxCore}.
-Proposition \ref{prop:maxTail} plus the proof of Proposition \ref{prop:maxCore} together establish that if $6 \cdot \SRev(D) < \Rev(D)$, then it must be that